Fabio-Giacomelli/fabio-giacomelli.github.io/index.md

 ## Research

-My research interests lie at the intersection of algorithmic and game theoretical concepts with distributed networks, with a particular focus on blockchain technology.
-I am particularly interested in studying the foundation of layer 2 protocols.
-Through my research, I hope to contribute to the development of innovative and efficient solutions for decentralized systems.
+My research interests lie at the intersection of algorithmic and game theoretical concepts with distributed networks, with a particular focus on blockchain technologies.
+I am particularly interested in layer-2 protocols such as the Bitcoin Lightning Network.